Table of Contents

 What is the natural source of vitamin D in the sea?

-The sea is loaded with vitamin D in the lowest base of the food chain in organisms such as phytoplankton, zooplankton, and related species.
+Small of organisms found in the ocean contain vitamin D. These organisms include phytoplankton, zooplankton, and related species.
 They have both vitamin D2 and D3 in a healthful supply.
 Fish do not produce vitamin D via the sun as humans do.
 There is very little known about the pathway of vitamin D in fish and their effects within the food chain.
-The theory is fish will accumulate vitamin D by eating those organism.
+The theory is fish will accumulate vitamin D by eating those organisms.

 What is the Essential Fatty Acids content found in Fermented Cod Liver Oil?